 - Tracie J. Renfroe, King & Spalding LLP, Houston, Texas

 - Rebecca K. Skiba, Assistant General Counsel – Regulatory Affairs and Government Relations, Marathon Oil Company, Houston, Texas

 - Julie S. Stanger, Senior Counsel, Litigation Management Unit, Chevron Upstream, Houston, Texas

 Best Practices in Energy Arbitration

-Join experienced energy arbitrators Hugh Hackney and Cecilia Morgan of JAMS for a substantive briefing on the arbitration process, with a specific focus on the energy industry.
+Join experienced energy arbitrators Hugh Hackney, Cecilia Morgan and Mark Whittington of JAMS for a substantive briefing on the arbitration process, with a specific focus on the energy industry.
 This program will provide significant value to newly admitted and experienced attorneys, including litigators, transactional attorneys and in-house counsel.
 Topics covered will include: an analysis of why arbitration (and mediation) continues to grow exponentially in the energy industry; essential guidance for drafting and interpreting arbitration clauses, including an analysis of form arbitration clauses in oil and gas contracts (AIPN, IADC, AAPL); keys to an effective arbitration process (pre-hearing preparation, the efficient hearing, awards); and, the ethical obligations arbitrators and advocates during the arbitration process.
 Current trends in energy arbitrations will also be discussed, with a particular focus on the oil and gas industry.

 - Hugh E. Hackney, JAMS, Dallas, Texas